-RajeriarisonVice-Chaiman of the Board
+RajeriarisonVice-President of the Board

-Patricia is a Senior consultant in tourism and private sector development.
+Patricia Rajeriarison is a Senior consultant in tourism and private sector development.
 Patricia Rajeriarison has nearly 30 years of experience in public policy development, private investment projects, tourism and hospitality in particular, and in institutional support, in Madagascar, in the Indian Ocean and in Africa.
 She also contributes to the development of women’s football in Africa and around the world, for the effective emancipation of women as full players and actors in football.

 TreasurerTiana RAMPARANY RAMANARIVOSOA, Inspector of the Treasury, is the National Coordinator of the Inclusive Finance within the Ministry of Finance of Madagascar.
 She has a background in the economic, financial and accounting domains.
 Knowing the reality of the Malagasy population through diverse missions on the ground, in particular in rural areas, she continues to contribute with several stakeholders to promote access of the vulnerable populations to the financial services.

-After a master’s degree at INSCAE, Henri Rabesahala obtained an MBA at Claremont Graduate University in California, with a major in Strategy and a minor in Environmental Policy.
+After his Master’s degree at INSCAE, Henri Rabesahala obtained an MBA at Claremont Graduate University in California, with a major in Strategy and a minor in Environmental Policy.
 Specializing in governance, he served in Public Administration as Director of Good Governance at the Presidency of the Republic in 2004 and as Minister of Trade and Consumer Affairs in 2015.
 In the NGO and private sectors, Henri Rabesahala has worked in the environment with WWF in Madagascar and Washington DC, in funding with the Tany Meva Foundation, in public health with PSI Madagascar, and in the mining sector with Ambatovy for which he is currently a consultant.

-We are at the heart of Tany Meva
+We are the heart of Tany Meva